Wcubed/calibrate_pen_display/readme.md

 The process below was taken from [this github issue](https://github.com/DIGImend/digimend-kernel-drivers/issues/221) and the [Calibrating Touchscreens page on the arch wiki](https://wiki.archlinux.org/title/Calibrating_Touchscreen).

-This is an overengineerd script that automates the calibration.
+This is a nicely overengineerd script that automates the calibration.

-Assumes you are running Arch linux, or a derivative (like Manjaro)
+Assumes you have the commands `xrandr` and `xinput` available.